MooersLab/writingLogTemplate/README.md

 You can use [logXXXXhiddenCommentsVer04.tex](https://github.com/MooersLab/writingLogTemplate/blob/main/logXXXhiddenCommentsVer0.4.tex), which hides the comments to spare you the trouble of deleting them while retaining them for future reference.
 Replace XXX with the project number.

-Version 0.3 of the writing log is divided into four sections:
+Version 0.3 of the writing log was divided into four sections:

 - project initiation
 - daily entries